khushiramsingh680/eks/content/eks/Part11.md

 ## EKS ALB LoadBalancer IngressController

-## Load Balancing workloads on EKS using AWS Application Load Balancer

 ## Topics
 - We will be looking in to this topic very extensively in a step by step and module by module model.
 - The below will be the list of topics covered as part of AWS ALB Ingress Perspective.